hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/12-private-module-registry/assignment.md

 ---

-Your Terraform modules can be imported to your Private Module Registry using a workflow method in the Terraform Cloud portal.
+Your Terraform modules can be imported to your Terraform Private Registry using a workflow method in the HCP Terraform portal.

 You do not need to perform these actions with the selected Terraform module, but you can experiment with your own Terraform modules.

-- On the Terraform Cloud portal, navigate to <x>Registry</x>-<x>Modules</x> and use <x>Publish</x>.
+- On the HCP Terraform portal, navigate to <x>Registry</x>-<x>Modules</x> and use <x>Publish</x>.

 - Follow the workflow: